JOYSONEMBEDDED/nrf52-keyboard-control-/README.md

 3. Select the COM port assigned to the board’s virtual COM (check Device Manager).
 4. Set **baud rate** to `115200`.
 5. You should see the HID device logs or responses here.
+6. you should press the button one then it will press the keys like "joyson" thats what i give in the program
 ---

 ## 📌 Notes